Skip to main content

 Panel Discussion

-This thematic 50-minute presentation provides a coordinated discussion by 2-4 panelists, organized by a chair serving as a moderator or discussant who highlights and synthesizes the primary themes of the presentations to advance the topic.
+This thematic 50-minute presentation provides a coordinated discussion by 2-4 panelists, organized by a chair serving as a moderator who highlights and synthesizes the primary themes of the presentations to advance the topic.
 Panel discussions offer rich audience interaction with experts on a particular theme or topic.

 Questions?